 As an engineer at SparkFun, it is my job to provide the "shortcuts" that a hobbyist or student might need to accomplish their goals in the electronic realm.
 So awhile ago, I set about trying to write a tutorial that would provide the base information and tools needed to get someone started using FPGAs.
 After ten pages of writing, I realized that teaching the concepts needed to understand and use an FPGA is a much bigger problem than I anticipated.
 In fact, it's such a large and complex problem that, after a couple of years, I still haven't found a complete way to introduce the uninitiated to the world of FPGAs.

-Now, I don’t want you to think that this post is meant to be an advertisement for these two boards.
-They’re great devices, but this post is meant to shine light on a massive gap in the open source community.
-To this day FPGAs are still very, very, difficult to learn and teach.
+This post is meant to shine light on a massive gap in the open source community.
+To this day (2013 at the time of this post) FPGAs are still very, very, difficult to learn and teach.
 There are people who want to learn logic and FPGAs that are turned off of the subject because the barrier to entry is still so high.
 It's the open source community's responsibility to lower that barrier to entry, but so far, it's still high enough to scare away even seasoned electronics enthusiasts.

 So what's to be done?
 Personally, I don't really have a good answer.
 People like Jack Gassett and Justin Rajewski have bravely taken up the cause of bringing FPGAs to the masses, but there is still much to be done.
 It will still be a while (or never) until FPGAs are as friendly as, say, the Arduino, but with enough talented geeks attacking the problem, we can at least make programmable logic less scary.